Lexicon-LTU-2024/exercise-react-todo-list/README.md

 - As a user I want the list of todos and the form to add a new todo seperated from eachother.
 They must be on different pages.
 This can be solved with **_React Router_**.

+- As a user I want an about page that describes the purpose of the todo list.
+This must also be its own page seperated from the others.
+This can be solved with **_React Router_**.

 - As a user I want to be able to put my name _(author of a todo)_ on a todo, so everyone in my family can add their own todos to the todo list.

 - As a user I want a timestamp to be added to my new todos in order better se how old all the todos are.